iamTANMOY7/Digital-Tech-Publication-Website/README.md

 ## Introduction

 Welcome to the Django Blog project documentation.
-This project is a feature-rich Django-based blog application that allows users to create, manage, and interact with blog posts.
-It provides a user-friendly interface for bloggers and readers alike.
+This project is a feature-rich Django-based blog website that allows users to create, manage, and interact with blog posts, with a focus on tech-related content.
+It provides a user-friendly interface with Flowbite for responsive and modern UI components for bloggers and readers alike.
 Whether you're a new Django developer or an end user, this documentation will help you get started with the project and explore its features.

 ## Getting Started